Yellow Grass: Sports

-Yellow Grass has an organized team "Wheat Kings" that played in the Soo Line Hockey League, that went defunct in 2000.
+Yellow Grass had an organized ice hockey team, the Wheat Kings, that played in the Soo Line Hockey League, that went defunct in 2000.
 In 2016, the team joined the Big 6 Hockey League and began play in the 2016-2017 season after nearly 20 seasons of no Senior Hockey in the community.
 There is also a Junior C team by the same name that plays in the Qu'Appelle Valley Hockey League.
 The hockey rink in Yellow Grass is called the Communiplex.
 The government of Canada donated $11,440 to upgrade the facility as a centennial project.

-Curling is also a popular pastime.
-Yellow Grass had a team that represented Western Canada in the very first Brier.
+Yellow Grass had a curling team that represented Western Canada in the very first Brier.
 They finished in a three-way tie for third place.
 The town named the local curling rink The Barkwell Rink in honour of the skip O.S.
 Barkwell.
 The rink was demolished in 1946, and a new rink named the Memorial Rink was completed in 1948.

 In the summertime baseball is the preferred sport, with the "Wheat Kings" teams going back to the early 1900s.
 All styles of organized baseball have been played including fastpitch softball, slow pitch, and hard ball.

-All other manner of sports have been organized in the town at one time or another including tennis, football, field hockey, and soccer.

 The impact of war on Yellow Grass

 During World War I and World War II the prairie provinces sent a significant portion of residents to fight for the Canadian Forces overseas.
 Yellow Grass was no exception, sending over 32% of the town population to fight in the Second World War.

 Yellow Grass would send two men to fight in the Second Boer War; both returned from combat safely.

 During the First World War 42 men went overseas to fight, unfortunately 14 would perish in combat, marking the most significant loss for the town during wartime.

 Yellow Grass sent a significant number of men to fight in the Second World War.
 There was a noticeable drain on the town as 167 of the 512 residents went overseas.
-Ten men from the town would pass away from combat.
+Ten men from the town died in combat.
 During both world wars, most of the organized clubs and sports teams halted operations, and the remaining residents focused on farming.
 Many of the men who fought were descendants of the first Yellow Grass soldiers in the First World War.

 In 1971 the Royal Canadian Legion dedicated a special section of the Yellow Grass Cemetery known as the Field of Vanquished to the Yellow Grass war dead.

-A full list of the Yellow Grass soldiers can be found in Our Prairie Community: Pages 162 - 176.